 States with monetary thresholds are: Hawaii, Kansas, Kentucky, Massachusetts, Minnesota, North Dakota and Utah.

 An additional complication in the law regarding auto accidents is add-on no-fault insurance.
 This option allows a person to purchase optional coverage in personal injury circumstances.
 Things are further complicated by the fact that these add on coverage plans pay out benefits to an injured party (regardless of who caused the accident), but a driver can still sue for injuries or pain and suffering related to the accident.

 As of this writing, there are only four states that offer plans like these: Arkansas, Delaware, D.C., and Maryland.

 A final complication are states where drivers get to choose a policy based on no-fault or a tort-based system, in which a policyholder still has litigation rights for compensation.
 These states are: Kentucky, New Jersey, and Pennsylvania.

 As of right now, there are about a dozen states that allow no-fault auto accident claims: District of Columbia, Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah.

 If you’re confused yet, you’re not alone.
 Depending on the state in which you reside, there may be multiple laws and policies that apply to a car accident you may be a part of.
 You owe it to yourself to seek professional help instead of wading through the laws on your own and possibly getting burned when you misinterpret them.

 Whether you live in a fault or no-fault auto accident state, get in touch with a personal injury lawyer to consult about the specifics of your case.
-Big Al offers free consultations when you call 1-800-HURT-123.
-Learn more about the firm and cases that Big Al handles on the website Hurt123.com.
+Each local “Attorney Big Al” offers free consultations when you call 1-800-HURT-123.
+Learn more about the firm and the cases it handles on the website Hurt123.com.